iveinsomnia/BPM4STREAM/README.md

 VIN - SDA - SCL - GRD <- MAX30105
 3v3 -  D2 -  D1 - GRD <- ESP8266 (D1 Mini here, please check your manual for SDA & SCL)

-Colors can be modified here:
-line 75: "color:#09F;"
+You can setup the colors, fonts and graph color here:
+line 76: font color
+line 77: font size
-line 87: "c.strokeStyle='#039'"
+line 78: Font
+line 92: line color
 Also don't forget to setup the wifi line 23

 Enjoy ^^
 And show me the result !
-*(Some update will come soon to ease the setup in the code)*

 ====================================================================